autoregressive generation

 context window

-the finite amount of text a model can process at once, including input and output
+the finite token budget a model can process for a request, including instructions, inputs, prior turns, tool data, and generated output

 embedding